 The Reduced Footprint Alternative would result in fewer impacts than the proposed project related to nine of the 13 issue areas, and would result in similar impacts as the proposed project for the remaining four issue areas for which project impacts were identified.
 However, under the 20 Percent Electric Fleet Alternative and the Reduced Footprint Alternative, the significant and unavoidable impacts related to aesthetics, which were identified for the proposed project, would still occur.
-Similarly, the significant and unavoidable impact related to agricultural resources would still occur under the 20 Percent Electric Fleet alternative would still include the significant and unavoidable impact associated with air quality, GHG emissions, and energy associated with the proposed project.
+Similarly, the significant and unavoidable impact related to agricultural resources would still occur under the 20 Percent Electric Fleet Alternative and the significant and unavoidable impacts related to agricultural resources would still occur under the 20 Percent Electric Fleet alternative, and the Reduced Footprint Alternative would still include the significant and unavoidable impact associated with air quality, GHG emissions, and energy associated with the proposed project.